ahmedashraffcih/Big-Data-Analytics-with-LLM/README.md

     ```bash
     docker-compose up
     ```
+`Note that sequential executor will not work with the current DAG`

 To use this notebook, follow these instructions:

 1. Make sure you have Python installed on your system.